 Board of Trustees

 TRA is managed by a board of eight trustees.
-The Board of Trustees meets approximately six times per year to oversee the administration of the pension fund.
+The Board of Trustees meets approximately eight times per year to oversee the administration of the pension fund.

 A determination of the TRA executive director regarding eligibility, benefits, or other rights under the plan with which a member does not agree is subject to review and may be appealed by petitioning the TRA Board of Trustees for a review of the decision pursuant to Minnesota Statute 356.96, Pension Plan Appeal Procedures.